- Research News

 The Independent Major in Engineering, like the College Scholar Program in Arts and Sciences, is designed for well-qualified students whose educational objectives cannot be realized by one of the regular field programs.
 Students apply to enter the Independent Major by the end of the first term of the sophomore year.
 They should have a GPA of at least 2.0.
 The major (primary area) must be in a subject area offered by schools or departments of the College of Engineering, and the specialization (secondary area) should be in a second engineering subject area.
 Each program must be approved by the Independent Major Committee.
 For further details see Associate Dean for Undergraduate Programs, 167 Olin Hall, phone: 607.255.8240

-The Cornell Abroad Program at Cornell University allows students to spend a semester or two studying at a foreign school.
-The faculty in the CS Department of have recommended the following schools as possible places to pursue studies abroad (not all schools are affiliated with Cornell Abroad): Univ. of Edinburgh, Scotland Univ. of Manchester, England Univ. of London, England Sussex, England Cambridge Univ., England Oxford Univ., England Delft, The Netherlands Univ. of Bergen, Norway Univ. of Umea, Sweden KTH, Sweden [Royal Institute of Technology] Bar-Ilan Univ., Israel Technion, Israel Technical Univ. of Munich, Germany Univ. of Vienna, Austria Univ. of New South Wales, Sydney, Australia
+The Office of Global Learning at Cornell University allows students to spend a semester or two studying at a foreign school.
+The faculty in the CS Department of have recommended the following schools as possible places to pursue studies abroad (not all schools are affiliated with Cornell Abroad): Univ. of Edinburgh, Scotland; Univ. of Manchester, England; Univ. of London, England; Sussex, England; Cambridge Univ., England; Oxford Univ., England; Delft, The Netherlands; Univ. of Bergen, Norway; KTH, Sweden [Royal Institute of Technology]; Aquincum Institute of Technology (AIT), Budapest, Hungary; Bar-Ilan Univ., Israel; Technion, Israel; Technical Univ. of Munich, Germany; Univ. of Vienna, Austria; Univ. of New South Wales, Sydney, Australia